drieseng/serviceimport/README.md

 ### Richness

-XML Schema is a DSL allowing constructs and precisions that are impossible to represent in a class diagram.
+XML Schema is a DSL allowing constructs and precisions that are hard or impossible to represent in a .NET type definition.
 It does so in way that is easy to understand and visualize.

 **TO DO:** example of XSD fragment

+WSDLs and XSDs do not express the same fine-grained intent when designed in a code-first style.

 ### Versioning